-- 20. The commercial space in these developments is to be located along the West Botany Street or Princes Highway frontage and is to have a strong visual connection with the street. - 21.
+- should provide tenancies with a greater proportion of commercial space. - 20.
+The commercial space in these developments is to be located along the West Botany Street or Princes Highway frontage and is to have a strong visual connection with the street. - 21.
 Individual tenancies and building entries must be clearly articulated and expressed in the building design to establish a commercial streetscape character. - 22.
 Building facades fronting West Botany Street or Princes Highway are to create a strong street presentation through greater levels of façade articulation and building design quality.